Final Performance Report

 As one of the NAHB’s official show homes, The New American Remodel (TNAR) 2026 is a symbol of energy efficiency and innovation.
 Its energy-efficient features can be used in homes in a hot, humid climate at any price point with similar energy savings.
 The home exhibits innovative products from manufacturers all over the world.
 TNAR 2026 is designed to exceed the requirements for certification to the Gold level of the National Green Building Standard™.

-TWOTRAILS™ worked closely with Phil Kean Design Group to ensure energy efficiency and innovation in TNAR 2026.
-The pre-remodel home has a projected HERS Index of 91, and with the proposed upgrades and improvements, the projected HERS Index after the remodel is a 49!
+TWOTRAILS™ worked closely with Phil Kean Designs to ensure energy efficiency and innovation in TNAR 2026.
+The pre-remodel home has a projected HERS Index of 91, and with the upgrades and improvements, the confirmed, registered HERS Index after the remodel is a 49!

 Water Efficiency Features